-ENG111Writing and Inquiry3(College Transfer--UGETC: English Comp - AA & AS)Prerequisites: Take one set
+(College Transfer--UGETC: English Comp - AA & AS)

 Set 1: DRE 097 Set 2: ENG 002 Set 3: BSP 4002

 Corequisites: ENG 011

 This course is designed to develop the ability to produce clear writing in a variety of genres and formats using a recursive process.
 Emphasis includes inquiry, analysis, effective use of rhetorical strategies, thesis development, audience awareness, and revision.
 Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.
 This course has been approved for transfer under the CAA and ICAA as a general education course in English Composition.